haihala/haihala.github.io/src/lib/posts/intro-to-webdev.md

 For a while, all websites were built by writing HTML/CSS/JS and you can still do that.
 In a lot of cases you _should_ do that.
-The hardest part about a site like this is probably making it interactive, so I would probably either use a canvas element and draw entirely in javascript, or pick a project so that it has limited interaction.
+The hardest part about a site like this is probably making it interactive, so I would probably either use a canvas element and draw entirely in JavaScript, or pick a project so that it has limited interaction.

 Here are a few starter examples: